karlospn/mytechramblings-site-source-code/content/posts/code-coverage-in-dotnet.md

 dotnet sonarscanner end /d:sonar.login="sqp_f040a45634b38c269223852b47d6500d3650c33d"
 ```

-The process to send Code Coverage to SonarQube is pretty simply:
+The process to send Code Coverage to SonarQube is pretty simple:
 - Start the SonarScanner, setting the ``sonar.cs.dotcover.reportsPaths`` property to where the Code Coverage report will be.
 - Run ``dotCover``.
 - Stop the SonarScanner.